rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Slack/help.md

 # Description

-This workflow will delete all emails matching given search criteria from an organization using a command issued from slack.
+This workflow will delete all emails matching given search criteria from an organization using a command issued from Slack.

 # Key Features